Hackers News Hackers News

 Shiny Hunters Claim

-In messages circulated on Telegram, the threat actor also claimed to have been in direct communication with Vercel regarding a ransom demand, though Vercel has not publicly confirmed any ransom negotiations.
+Messages circulated on Telegram by the threat actor also indicated direct communication with Vercel regarding a ransom demand.
+However, Vercel has not publicly corroborated any such ransom negotiations.

-Vercel has confirmed that Next.js and its broader supply chain remain unaffected by the incident.
-All services are fully operational, and the company has deployed extensive protection and monitoring measures.
+Vercel has confirmed that its Next.js framework and the broader supply chain remain unaffected by this incident.
+All services are currently fully operational, and the company has implemented extensive new protection and monitoring protocols.

-Customers who have not been directly notified by Vercel have no current evidence of credential or personal data compromise, though the investigation remains ongoing.
+Customers who have not received direct notification from Vercel currently show no evidence of compromised credentials or personal data, though the investigation is ongoing.

-• Review activity logs in the Vercel dashboard or CLI for any suspicious behavior
+• Review activity logs within your Vercel dashboard or CLI for any unusual or suspicious behavior.

-• Rotate all environment variables containing secrets that were not marked as sensitive
+• Immediately rotate all environment variables containing secrets that were not explicitly marked as sensitive.

-• Inspect recent deployments for unexpected or unauthorized changes
+• Inspect recent deployments for any unexpected or unauthorized changes.

-• Ensure Deployment Protection is set to Standard or higher
+• Ensure Deployment Protection is configured to Standard or a higher level.

-• Rotate Deployment Protection bypass tokens if previously configured
+• Rotate Deployment Protection bypass tokens if they were previously configured.

-Vercel is providing ongoing updates to its security bulletin as the investigation progresses.
+Vercel is providing ongoing updates via its official security bulletin as the investigation progresses.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.